webix-hub/docs/data/api/ui.filemanager_templatetype_config.md

 =============

 @short:
-	specifies the type of a file
+	specifies the template applied for the type of a file

 @type: function
 @example: